wp-plugins/mailchimp-bar-exit-popup-subscribe-witget/readme.txt

 Thats wonderfull!
 You can write about profitquery and send us content link.
 We paste your work on <a href="http://profitquery.com/blog.html">Profitquery Blog</a>

 = I want to translate default profitquery text to the another language = Thats Great!
-Email us on the <a href="mailto:info@profitquery.com">info@profitquery.com</a> And we write about your work on the plugin notes.
+Email us <a href="mailto:info@profitquery.com">info@profitquery.com</a> And we write about your work on the plugin notes.

 = I think in pro version must be that features... = Please, email us <a href="mailto:info@profitquery.com">info@profitquery.com</a> we like our customer feedback's